Battered Saudi oil output to recover in two or three weeks: sources

 He said talks could only take place if the United States returned to a nuclear accord between Iran and the West that Trump abandoned last year.

-U.S.-Iranian relations deteriorated after Trump quit the accord and reimposed sanctions over Tehran’s nuclear and ballistic programmes.
+U.S.-Iranian relations deteriorated after Trump quit the accord and reimposed sanctions over Tehran’s nuclear and ballistic programs.
 He also wants Iran to stop supporting regional proxies, including the Houthis.

 “We want to find definitively who did this.”